 A Timeshare Cancellation Horror Story

-It may not be Halloween, but that doesn’t stop the attorneys at Finn Law Group from hearing countless horror stories from consumers who feel trapped or tricked by their timeshare obligation.
+The attorneys at Finn Law Group from hearing countless horror stories from consumers who feel trapped or tricked by their timeshare obligation.

 Let’s break down one hypothetical consumer protection nightmare; we call it “The Case of the Vanishing Rescission Period,” and it goes a little like this…